letelescope/ascom-flat-panel/README.md

 ## Usage

-The FFFPV1 should be now be fully usable and drivable from N.I.N.A.
+The FFFP should be now be fully usable and drivable from N.I.N.A.

 ### Flat-Panel Connection